-On 23rd August Emperor Energy announced that a valid application had been submitted to the National Offshore Petroleum Titles Administrator (NOPTA) for a 24-month extension of the Vic/P47 Exploration Permit Year 1-3 work program commitments, along with a corresponding 24-month extension of the permit term.
+During August 2023 Emperor Energy applied to the National Offshore Petroleum Titles Administrator (NOPTA) for a 24-month extension of the Vic/P47 Exploration Permit Year 1-3 work program commitments, along with a corresponding 24-month extension of the permit term.

-During September NOPTA requested additional information as part of the process of reviewing Emperor Energy's application.
+During September 2023 NOPTA requested additional information as part of the process of reviewing Emperor Energy's application.
 This additional information was then supplied as required in late September.
+Further information providing an update on progress in discussions with potential Exploration and Production partners was then supplied to NOPTA in December 2023.